How to Get Rid of Pond Predators including Blue Heron

 Plant Cover

-Water Lilies and other floating plants that cover the top of your pond will help hide your fish and may give them enough time to escape predators.
+Water Lilies and other floating plants that cover the top of your pond will help hide your fish and will give them enough time to escape predators.
 We recommend covering no more than 50% of your pond with plants, which will give your fish plenty of cover, as well as adding extra oxygen to your pond during the hot summer months.

 Pond Predator Decoys